12 month prescriptions

 Circumcision Procedure

-Circumcision can be performed under local anesthetic (penile block), with or without sedation, or under general anesthesia.
-It is not recommended that circumcision be done without anesthetic, because even newborns can feel pain and show measurable physiological responses.
-For children aged about 6 months to 10 years, it is often difficult to perform the procedure under local anesthetic, as they may not remain still while injections are given; in this age group, general anesthesia is usually required.
-Local anesthetic is generally the preferred option for babies and is also successfully used in older boys and men.
+For children aged about 6 months to 10 years, it is often difficult to perform the procedure under local anesthetic, as they may not remain still while injections are given.
+In this age group, general anesthesia is usually required in hospital.

 Postoperative care involves providing pain relief—usually paracetamol is sufficient—and keeping the operation site clean.
 Swelling of the penis is common in the first few days but typically settles within a week.